tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <Princess> You're incompetent.
 <JuniorDev> Right, but there is no action that I can take to make you stop.
 It's not an objective reality.
 There are multiple things I could do and none of them make you stop.
 <JuniorDev> There is no specification.
 You're just waiting for me to tell you things that could be done so you can hit me again.
+<Princess> You're incompetent.
+<JuniorDev> At what?
+If everyone is doing better, this means both opposites are true.
+Everyone is having sex and everyone is working.